What is the Window of Tolerance and How It Impacts Your Life

 Even minor stressors can feel overwhelming in this state.
 It’s common to experience intrusive thoughts or have angry outbursts as the mind struggles to find calm.

 Hyperarousal can result from chronic stress or past trauma.
-The body’s natural fight-or-flight response takes over, leaving us vulnerable and emotionally reactive.
+A traumatic memory can also trigger hyperarousal symptoms, causing the body’s natural fight-or-flight response to take over and leaving us vulnerable and emotionally reactive.

 Learning to recognise signs of hyperarousal is the first step in managing it.
-Techniques such as deep breathing and mindfulness can help calm the nervous system.
+It is also important to learn how to self-regulate hyperarousal using specific techniques, such as deep breathing and mindfulness, to help calm the nervous system.

 Developing awareness and coping strategies can expand our Window of Tolerance, allowing us to live more peaceful and productive lives.